Vyral/tandra-bowers/_posts/2020-02-06-can-you-trust-zestimates.md

 <p style="text-align: center;"><em>I’m sharing why you cannot trust Zillow’s Zestimates to be completely accurate valuations of your home.</em></p>

 If you’ve visited the Zillow website, then you know about Zestimates.
 Are Zestimates an accurate representation of your home’s value?
 The simple answer is that typically, that number is imprecise.
-Zillow uses a specific algorithm, but a custom home valuation you can get from a Realtor or appraiser is much more exact.
+Zillow uses a specific algorithm, but a custom home valuation you can get from a Realtor or appraiser is much more precise.

 {% include pullquote.html %}

 **Factors that help determine your home’s value:&nbsp;**

 * Condition of the home.
 Is it updated?
 Does it need repairs?&nbsp;
 * Comparables.
-What comparable homes have sold in the last 180 days that compares?
+What comparable homes have sold in the last 180 days that compare?
 * Location.
-This can truly vary your property’s value
+This can truly impact your property’s value

 These are all factors that Zestimates cannot take into account.
 A Zestimate might be a number that helps you get started, but for an authentic valuation, you need a custom one done by a professional.&nbsp;